tymyrddin/purple/source/docs/crucible/roleplays/mclu.md

 seat it rarely takes on purpose: the one worrying about what flows out of an organisation rather than what gets into it.

-The happenings under it are simulations on paper, close enough to reality to leave participants uneasy for the right reasons.
-An arrangement quietly agreed.
-A client exposed.
-A disclosure request nobody wants to answer.
-A chilling effect that never had to be ordered.
+The happenings under it stay on paper: an arrangement quietly agreed, a client exposed, a disclosure request nobody wants to answer, a chilling effect that never had to be ordered.
 Played from that seat, the question stops being whether a control was in place and becomes who was watched, on whose say-so, and what it cost the watched to say so.

 The premise, and the happenings that run inside it, live at [the MCLU](../../mclu/index.rst).